 Although you only need one day to take in the best of Genoa and its attractions, don’t make the mistake of underestimating this port city.
 Genoa is actually a city full of history and culture just waiting to be explored.
 All the best things to do in Genoa reveal the city’s grand heritage and show off its prettier side.
 To cover all that, you’ll end up experiencing various neighborhoods across the city, from down in the harbor to up in its hills.

-However, before we get to our Genoa itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Genoa itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads and SafetyWing.
-You can get a quick quote with World Nomads below:

 With that important matter fully covered, let’s get right into this Genoa travel itinerary which will show you what to do in Genoa in 1 day to properly see the city.